CodinGame/python3-runner/README.md

 # python3-unittest-runner

 This is a Python3 runner that executes tests based on the `unittest` module.
+If a `requirements.txt` file is detected at the root of the project, the dependencies will be automatically downloaded and installed.

 ## How to Use it